dekuenstle/cnn-review/README.md

 of a neural network model rating the sentiment of arbitrary English sentences as positive or negative.

 The task and model is inspired by or even based on [1].
-The model has one convolution layer (learn more about convolution in [4]) with filters of size $\{3, 4, 5\}$, max pooling over the whole sentence and a fully connected layer with sigmoid activation.
+The model has one convolution layer (learn more about convolution in [4]) with filters of size 3, 4 and 5, max pooling over the whole sentence and a fully connected layer with sigmoid activation.
 For training and testing we use sentences of 2000 reviews of the IMDB [2], annotated as positive or negative.
 Sentences are transformed to matrices using pretrained [Word2Vec](https://code.google.com/archive/p/word2vec/) modelss.